fakeneuron/CalenBooker/README.md

        - `FormField.js`: Reusable form field component for text inputs and dropdowns, used in `BusinessProfile.js` and `AppointmentScheduler.js` to simplify form markup and reduce file size.
        - `Footer.js`: Kawaii-styled footer displayed across all pages, scrolls with content (non-fixed), includes links to Terms of Service, Privacy Policy, Support, and About sections.
        - `LoginForm.js`: Reusable login form component with email/password input, Supabase auth, and error handling, embedded inline in `Home.js`.
-       - `SignupForm.js`: Reusable signup form component with email/password input, password validation, and Supabase auth, embedded inline in `Home.js`.
+       - `SignupForm.js`: Reusable signup form component with email/password input, password validation, Supabase auth, and a required terms agreement checkbox linking to `/terms` and `/privacy`, embedded inline in `Home.js`.
      - `frontend/src/`:
        - `App.js`: Root component with routing and Supabase auth state management, includes global footer and padding-top for fixed navbar.
        - `index.js`: Entry point rendering `App.js` with routing.